Please ensure Javascript is enabled for purposes of website accessibility

 Determine Your Individual Needs

 Once you analyze all this information and calculate your retirement expenses, you can begin to determine your average spending in retirement per month.
-You will also be able to better determine what your monthly income needs as well as how large of an emergency fund you should establish.
-This emergency fund should be held in a liquid form such as a money market account, which provides stability for your funds as well as ready access to them.
+You will also be able to better determine what your monthly income needs will be as well as how large of an emergency fund you should establish.
+This emergency fund should be held in a liquid form such as a money market account, which provides stability for your funds as well as ready access.

 Consider reviewing your retirement budget at least annually, because circumstances can and do change in today’s fast-moving world.